 It also gives the interviewers an opportunity to conduct an initial screening of the candidates as they observe the candidates' behavior and interaction with each other, their communication skills and the impression they make.

-Other exercises include splitting the candidates into teams and each team is given a work-related task to complete.
+Other activities include splitting the candidates into teams where each team is given a work-related task to complete.
 Each team then presents their results to the whole group.

 During these team exercises the interviewers closely watch and listen to the candidates.
 They also ask questions of individual candidates and take notes.
 Questions for Group Interviews